These are summaries and results for some of our recent activities.

 An entrance mural will identify each whānau room, supporting patients and whānau to find their way around the hospital.
 The mural is a beautiful piece of artwork by Matekitātahi Rāwiri-McDonald of Toa Architects that reflects the origins of the rooms and the vital role whānau play in the health and wellbeing of our patients.

-Refurbishment will start at the end of April, with all seven spaces to be complete by the end of May 2021.
+Work will start at the end of April, with the first seven spaces to be completed by the end of May 2021.
+The full 45 rooms will be refurbished over the next 2-3 years.

 Thank you to the supporters of Auckland Health Foundation for funding these important spaces.